perladvent/perldotcom/content/article/extracting-the-list-of-o-reilly-animals.md

 ## A little safari

-And I leave you with a little safari.
+And I leave you with a little safari for your own amusement.
 My animals are the Llama, Alpaca, Vicuñas, Camel, and Hamadryas Butterfly.
 Search the O'Reilly list (or my JSON) to find those titles.
 Some of them are missing and some have surprising results.

 ![](/images/extracting-the-list-of-o-reilly-animals/learning_perl.jpeg)